Tropical Storm Arlene (2005): Meteorological history

-Effects in the United States

 Preparations

 While Arlene was over Cuba, a tropical storm watch was issued for the Gulf Coast from Morgan City, Louisiana to Indian Pass, Florida.
 Local branches of the National Weather Service issued coastal flood watches for Escambia and Santa Rosa counties.
 A general flood watch was issued for South Florida; heavy rains antecedent to Arlene left grounds saturated and prime for flooding.
 A tropical storm warning was issued for a stretch of coast slightly further east than the area covered by the preceding watch, and a hurricane watch was issued for the central section of the region.
 This turned into a hurricane warning from Pearl River, Louisiana to Indian Pass due to fears of the system strengthening to hurricane strength.
 The warnings were reduced and were then canceled eight hours after the second landfall.

 County authorities in parts of Alabama held conferences on June 10 in anticipation of heavy rain from Tropical Storm Arlene.
 The Elmore County Emergency Management Agency had hundreds of sandbags ready for use.

 Local officials in Escambia and Santa Rosa counties activated their emergency operations centers on June 10.
 Transportation department crews were dispatched to clear debris from storm drains and distribute sandbags where necessary.
 In accordance with a policy passed a week prior, FEMA began strapping down trailers provided for victims of Ivan shortly before the arrival of Arlene.

 Still recovering from Hurricane Ivan which struck the Gulf Coast in September 2004, construction contractors and residents were forced to hasten home repair efforts in order to secure structures.
 Approximately 40,000 buildings in the Pensacola Bay area alone were covered by blue roof tarps.
 State Farm Florida Insurance Spokesman Tom Hagerty advised residents to thoroughly document possessions for potential claims related to Arlene as they would be treated as a separate claim from those related to Ivan.
 By June 10, homes in and around Pensacola were boarded up with plywood or storm shutters.
 Gas canisters, tarps, and generators were in high-demand at local stores.
 Debris from Ivan remained littered across Pensacola Beach, Perdido Key, and Navarre Beach.

 Florida Governor Jeb Bush issued a state of emergency two days before the storm's final landfall.
 Recovery teams were also deployed to the area.
 An evacuation order was issued for all areas south of Gulf Beach Highway, including Pensacola Beach, Perdido Key, and Innerarity Point.
 Walton County officials issued a voluntary evacuation order for low-lying areas and mobile homes.
 Walton County also opened a shelter in Freeport, and four shelters and one special needs shelter were opened in Escambia County.

 Two days prior to landfall, 36 oil platforms and 16 rigs were evacuated.
-The cumulative production loss caused from the evacuation of the storm totalled 0.109% of the yearly production, approximately 575 million barrels.
+The cumulative production loss caused from the evacuation of the storm totaled 0.109% of the yearly production, approximately 575 million barrels.
 The stopped rigs also accounted for 3.87% of the daily production on June 13.